tdziurko/tdziurko.github.io/_pages/about.md

 ## Hello, I'm Tomek

 Currently, I work as Vice President of Engineering at [SoftwareMill](https://softwwaremill.com).
-Before that for over 15 years I was a Software Engineer (Junior/Regular/Senior) and a Team Leader.
+Before that, I was a Software Engineer (Junior/Regular/Senior) and a Team Leader for over 15 years.
 After two years spent in management, I have decided to widen my horizons and go back to school again.
-After extremely intensive two years, in 2024 I graduated at MBA studies at [Kozminski University](https://www.kozminski.edu.pl/en), the #1 business school in Central and Eastern Europe.
+After extremely intensive two years, in 2024 I graduated from the MBA studies at [Kozminski University](https://www.kozminski.edu.pl/en), the #1 business school in Central and Eastern Europe.

 More details about experience and career path on [My LinkedIn profile](https://www.linkedin.com/in/tomaszdziurko/).